alinen/agl/README.md

-# agl
+# agl: A graphics library

-A graphics library.
 Small, easy to use C++ library for 3D drawing, based on openGL.

 ## About